alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_032_eng.md

-# Colour Design Memories, by Kunio Tsujita
 ## **Episode 32: Once Upon a Time...
 (24) *Saint Seiya* Part 11 - Theatrical *Saint Seiya: Legend of Crimson Youth* - Completion and Setback**

-***Hatarakids: Maiham-gumi*** started October 7th at 6:30 AM on TV Asahi.
+**Hey!, *Hatarakids: Maiham-gumi* started October 7th at 6:30 AM on TV Asahi**.
 Episode 1's viewership was 3.3%!
 Man, considering it's a 6:30 AM show, that's quite a number.

 So for further viewership increases, I contacted and promoted to several friends with small children... but got sad reactions like "Let me sleep on Sunday mornings (cries)" and "Let me sleep at least until *PreCure* at 8:30 (angry)" (cries).
 Ah, everyone's having a tough time (bitter laugh).

-Still, I want lots of families with small children to watch ***Hatarakids: Maiham-gumi***.
+Still, I want lots of families with small children to watch **"*Hatarakids: Maiham-gumi*"**.
 Look, you don't have to get up - just record it! (laughs) From November 2nd, nationwide broadcast on BS Asahi starts too.
 That one's at 6 PM!

-Everyone please support ***Hatarakids: Maiham-gumi***!
+Everyone please support **"*Hatarakids: Maiham-gumi*"**!
 Well then.

 Though it's now normal to add colour direction to key animation for overseas animation/finishing orders, back then adding colour direction to in-between animation was still more common.
 Especially for theatrical works.
 "Since it's theatrical, we must make it carefully and properly."
 The studio was still full of that spirit.
 I was happy that internal tracing and painting staff especially had such feelings.